haiderxayan/haideralico/_posts/2024-01-05-building-empathy-in-design-teams.md

 ---
 layout: post
 title: "Building Empathy in Design Teams: Beyond User Personas"
+subtitle: "Creating a culture of understanding that leads to better design outcomes"
 date: 2024-01-05 16:45:00 -0800
+read_time: 6
 categories: [Team Collaboration, UX Design]
 tags: [empathy, team-building, collaboration, ux]
 excerpt: "Empathy is the foundation of great design, but it's not just about understanding users.
 Here's how to build empathy within your design team and create a culture of understanding."